 Applying complex gestures to a SwiftUI view

-As we saw in last week’s post, complex gestures in a SwiftUI ScrollView
+As we saw in last week’s post, gestures in a ScrollView

-is complicated, since they can block the scrolling.
-However, if we don’t have a scroll view, things become a lot easier.
-Let’s take a look at a version of the button that we created last week, that uses a single gesture.
+are complicated, since they can block the scrolling.
+Without a scroll view, things become a lot easier.
+Let’s take a look.

 - Presses